open-ephys/commutator-docs/source/index.rst

                             href="https://github.com/talmolab/sleap"> SLEAP
                             </a>) provide real-time measurements of freely
                             moving animals' 3D pose.
-These technologies can be used to drive active commutation instead of relying on torque measurements of the tether which is used in conventional active commutators.
-This permits the
+These technologies can be used to drive active tether commutation instead of relying on tether torque measurements  which is used in conventional active commutators.
+This
-                            use of super thin coaxial cables (such as these <a href="https://open-ephys.github.io/onix-docs/Hardware%20Guide/Headstages/headstage-64/index.html">
+                            permits the use of exceptionally thin coaxial cables (such as these <a
+                            href="https://open-ephys.github.io/onix-docs/Hardware%20Guide/Headstages/headstage-64/index.html">
-                            extremely thin tethers </a>) that promote natural animal behavior but are incompatible with
+                            extremely thin tethers </a>) that promote natural animal behavior but are to flexivle to be used with torque-based active commutators.
-                            torque-based active commutators because their
-                            flexibility precludes accurate torque measurement.
-                            Additionally, because these commutators do not rely on torque transmission, they are effectively
-                            <b>zero-toque</b>.
                             <br>
                             <br>
-                            Open Ephys Commutators are open-source, motorized
-                            commutators that utilize this principle to prevent electrical or optical tethers from twisting during experiments with freely moving animals.
-They can be controlled manually through button presses or
-                            remote control by pose-estimation software.
                             Currently available Open Ephys Commutators include:
                         </p>
                         <ul class="simple">
                             <li><p><b>Coax Commutator:</b></p></li>
                             <p style="margin-left: 1em"> Compatible with <a href="https://open-ephys.org/miniscope-v4/miniscope-v4">UCLA miniscope headstages</a> and <a href="https://open-ephys.github.io/onix-docs/Hardware%20Guide/Headstages/headstage-64/index.html"> Open Ephys electrophysiology headstages</a> </p>
                             <li><p><b>SPI Commutator:</b></p></li>
-                            <p style="margin-left: 1em"> Compatible with headstages that use SPI digital communcaiton such as those from <a href="https://open-ephys.org/acquisition-system/low-profile-spi-headstage-64ch">Open Ephys</a> and <a href="https://intantech.com/pricing.html">Intan</a> </p>
+                            <p style="margin-left: 1em"> Compatible with headstages that use SPI digital communication such as those from <a href="https://open-ephys.org/acquisition-system/low-profile-spi-headstage-64ch">Open Ephys</a> and <a href="https://intantech.com/pricing.html">Intan</a> </p>
                         </ul>
                         <p class="card-text">
                             To start using your your Open Ephys Commutator, please